Submitty/submitty.github.io/_docs/developer/interface_design_style_guide/web_accessibility.md

 * Do not include `aria-hidden="true"` on any interactive element.
 `aria-hidden="true"` makes an element invisible to screen readers.
-    * There are many Internet code examples that show `aria-hidden="true"` added to font-awesome icons.
-This only makes sense when an icon is an non-interactive element or the icon is associated with another element that can handle user interaction.
+    * There are many Internet code examples that show `aria-hidden="true"` added to font icons.
+This only makes sense when a font icon is non-interactive.

 ### HTML, CSS, and Javascript